GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         code owner config files that are cached per request.\
         By default `10000`.

+<a id="pluginCodeOwnersMaxCodeOwnerCacheSize">plugin.@PLUGIN@.maxCodeOwnerCacheSize</a>
+:       When computing code owner file statuses for a change (e.g. to compute
+        the results for the code owners submit rule) emails that are mentioned in relevant code owner config files need to be resolved to Gerrit accounts.
+The resolved code owners are cached in memory for the time of the request so that this resolution has to be done only once per email.\
+        This configuration parameter allows to set a limit for the number of resolved code owners that are cached per request.\
+        By default `10000`.

 # <a id="projectConfiguration">Project configuration in @PLUGIN@.config</a>

 <a id="codeOwnersDisabled">codeOwners.disabled</a>